Vojio/vojio/README.md

 - ran private minecraft and wow realms, managing plugins and small friend communities
 - built micro-sites and experiments (html, css, first js); all offline now, each sharpened my front-end instincts

-the faster everything accelerates, the more i care about clarity, friction, and form. i’m leaning in, blending design, code, and ai to build things no single role could fully define.
+the faster everything accelerates, the more i care about clarity, friction, and form.